guanegonzalez/MSDS692-Final_Project-Vanessa_Gonzalez/README.md

 We will try to answer the following questions:

-*	What students are at risk at the start of a course to make sure we address their needs and provide support proactively?
+* Which students are at risk at the start of a course to make sure we address their needs and provide support proactively?
 * Which are the main points of attrition in the CS course sequence conducive to the loss of students from the CS program or University?

 ### Data Sets